bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

   functions table; most of the C++ implementations use this technique for virtual functions)
 - the size of the member variables `a` and `b`
-- and potentially additional bytes due to allignment and padding issues
+- and potentially additional bytes due to alignment and padding issues

 Then the constructor for the base class is invoked.
-If that fails, the memory is dealocated.
+If that fails, the memory is deallocated.
 The constructor for `SomeClass` can pass additional arguments to the base class in the constructor's initialization list, for example:

 {% highlight c++ linenos %}